We have begun our journey towards a new type of medical mission! It is an empowering, community building approach to healthcare.

 - Clinics are often understaffed and medications unavailable.

-With 21% of Ugandans living in poverty and with lack of access to care, the suffering is great.
+With 29% of rural Ugandans living in poverty and with such extreme lack of access to care, the suffering is very great.

 Harmony Life’s goal is to face these issues head on and to provide long-term health care solutions.